Payez avec des points de fidélité !

 - Spins more consistently

-- Launches slightly lower with short irons
+- Launches slightly lower

 - Holds its line better on off-center strikes